azer/notebook/ideas/web-browser.md

 In the last attempt, I was too quickly allured by search problems and dropped ball on working on the browser, and started building the platform that would enpower the search engine.

 That was a mistake and led me to failure quickly for following reasons;
-* It was really hard to acquire users
+* It was really hard to acquire users for the data backend directly, while the web browser gained traction among developers already
 * To acquire users, I had to build too many irrelevant features to grow my dataset (bookmarking)
 * The acquired users weren't interested in the overall direction